rebelwarrior/numenera/ninth_world.md

 5) Malevich: (_Transylvania_)
 {:.subtitle.is-5.mt-5}
-Exports: Numenara (which are found in the chasm) and strange oddities from Yerth.
+Exports: Numenera (which are found in the chasm) and strange oddities from Yerth.
 Imports: Foodstuff and anything else it can.
 Known for: Towns that closed to all outsiders, armored carriages, abhumans, bandits, tarrota, and the Voil chasm.
 Bordered to the south by the Voil Chasm (or the Earthwound as some call it) and to the north by the Thaermor, Malevich was a backwaters land mired in internal civil wars and dreams of conquest.
 Once a rich land, it is now in ruins.
 The wealth of the place is concentrated around the few aristocrats and everyone else lives in dire poverty.
 The aristocrats here can be ___quite depraved___ and the populace poor and superstitious.